 Before I got my current stand, my headphones used to be all over the place.
 On the desktop, in the drawer, and sometimes, even perched on top of the monitor.

 The headphone stand does two things: it creates a ‘default' space to store your headphones, and it removes clutter from your desk.

 An under-desk headphone mount will hide away the headphone while keeping it within reach.
 A desk stand will help you showcase your gear while reducing clutter.

 Regardless of the path you choose, a headphone stand is really one of the best accessories you can buy for your desk.
 They're cheap, last forever, and can usually take any and all your headphones.

 Which brings us to the topic of the best headphone stands.

-After 10+ hours of research and comparing over 20 stands, I can confidently say that these are the 5 best headphone stands in June 2018:
+After 10+ hours of research and comparing over 20 stands, I can confidently say that these are the 3 best headphone stands you can buy right now:

 There is a surprising amount of competition in headphone stands business.
 The lack of large, established brands means that the market is flooded with no-name Chinese knockoffs.
 And while this really isn't a feature-heavy purchase, there is substantial difference in quality and design to make buying headphone stands difficult.